sudomateo/website/content/posts/no-shell-for-you-container/index.md

 The example application will be an HTTP server written in [Go](https://go.dev) that responds to any HTTP request with `Hello, World!`.

-Go ahead an initialize a new Go module.
+Go ahead and initialize a new Go module.

 ```sh
 go mod init helloworld